Quantile Mechanics II: Changes of Variables in Monte Carlo methods and GPU-Optimized Normal Quantiles: Example with a Gaussian background

 \subsection{Purely numerical methods}

 The analysis for the Student t case, although rather specialized, also allows the appraisal of direct numerical schemes.
 The direct numerical solution of the RODE can be done using standard methods.
 Within {\it Mathematica} version 6, the use of {\tt NDSolve} with high precision and accuracy goals, explicit Runge-Kutta and sixth-order differences leads to an precision of better than $5 \times 10^{-8}$ on the range $|z| < 6$, which is excellent.
 Of course, one must also consider sampling efficiency issues arising from such interpolated numerical schemes, but they can be made the basis of a further, e.g. rational approximation if speed is an issue.
 Such a numerical scheme will be exploited in the examples considered below.
+There is clearly much more scope for transforming between Student distributions of different $n$ and Gaussians, and later in this paper we will provided an example of transforming a $T_2$ to a Gaussian.
+Given that there closed-forms for the quantiles for $T_1, T_2$ and $T_4$ these might serve as useful intermediate distributions for other applications as well, but this will be explored elsewhere.